SapirOhava/review-queue/readme.md

 Within the timebox I optimized for:

-- a working end‑to‑end solution
+- a working end-to-end solution
 - clear structure
 - understandable code
 - meaningful backend testing
+- a clean, consistent UI without spending excessive time on custom CSS

-I focused on building something that could easily be discussed and modified during the follow‑up interview.
+I focused on building something that could easily be discussed and modified during the follow-up interview.

 ---